rquast/gitfeatures-spec/Xhn9Hs_Qqw2nDTpDEcy-5.md

 ### Helping you deliver the right software.
 GitFeatures is a tool for formulating (with example mapping), iterating (with Git tagging) and proving (with feature toggles) **acceptance criteria**.
-It does this by guiding you through the basic steps of Specification By Example (SBE/BDD), Continuous Delivery (CD) and validation of features.
+It does this by helping you through the basic steps of Specification By Example (SBE/BDD), Continuous Delivery (CD) and validation of features.

 #### Who is GitFeatures for?
 Any product owner/manager, developer, tester, UX designer ([Four Amigos](https://medium.com/@daviddenham07/ux-the-fourth-amigo-63d10f506908)) or for anyone who is involved with analysing software requirements - at any scale.